 If you have medical credentials, passports, or other documents that are not in English or French stored in your physiciansapply.ca account, you must request to have them translated by the Medical Council of Canada (MCC).

-The translation service is also available if you want to have your English documents translated to French or your French documents translated to English.
-While we do not require this, you may be interested in having your documents translated if you are applying to another organization where this is needed.
+This service can also be used to have your English documents on physiciansapply.ca translated to French, or your French documents in physiciansapply.ca translated to English.
+While this is not a requirement when submitting documents for inclusion in the MCC Physician Credentials Repository, you may need to have your French or English documents translated if you are applying to other organizations.

-If your passport is written in more than one language, one of which is English or French, a translation is not required.
+If your passport is written in more than one language, one of which is English or French, you do not need to have it translated.

 The MCC will contact you if your name change document needs to be translated.